 If you work with sensitive institutional data from your own devices or from self-managed devices (for example, devices purchased for research purposes with grant money that are not managed by your department's IT staff), you are expected to secure and properly manage them to protect that data.
 For details, see: Your Responsibilities for Protecting Sensitive Data When Using Your Own Devices.

 Personal accounts are those you sign up for yourself for your own use.
-These are different from accounts that the university makes available to you and for which it has a contract with the vendor, such as Box or Google.
+These are different from accounts that the university makes available to you and for which it has a contract with the vendor, such as Google.

 See Use of Personal Accounts and Data Security for more information.